-So that's what an encounter is meant to be.
+ADDING TWISTS We've defined different kinds of encounters.
 But how do you make an interesting and satisfying encounter?
-You don't just want your party to be able to conquer any given situation with a flat roll, right?

-A very easy way to make any kind of encounter is to follow three steps:

-- 1. Establish a problem. - 2.
+You don't always want your party to be able to conquer any given situation with a flat roll, right?
+A very easy way to make any kind of encounter is to follow three steps: - 1.
+Establish a problem. - 2.
 Put something obvious in the way of solving that problem. - 3.
 Complicate the situation or establish a twist.